appcket/appcket-docs/docs/production/02-build-deploy.md

 :::danger

 The default Admin username and password is **admin/admin**.
-Please immediately login to accounts.`{PROJECT_NAME}`.com and change this to something strong!
-You can also change the username and password for the dummy user accounts at this time and store them in your teams password manager.
+Please immediately login to `accounts.{PROJECT_NAME}.com` and change this to something strong!
+You can also change the username and password for the dummy user accounts at this time and store them in your team's password manager.

 :::

 :::tip

-You're pods should now be running and available in the browser
+You're pods should now be running and accessible via any browser. e.g.:

 1. https://appcket.com
 1. https://accounts.appcket.com